MicrosoftDocs/quantum-docs/articles/overview-resource-estimator-output-data.md

 # Understand the result data of the Resource Estimator

-This article shows how to interpret and retrieve the output data of the Resource Estimator.
-The output data of the Resource Estimator is a report that is printed in the console and can be accessed programmatically.
+Learn how to interpret and retrieve the output parameters and diagrams of the Resource Estimator.
+This article explains how to programmatically access the results of the Resource Estimator in Jupyter Notebooks.
+If you run the Resource Estimator in Visual Studio Code from the command palette, the following commands doesn't apply.

 ## Prerequisites